 NEW VERSION: Access contact information provided during registration or updates to enable automated security systems to automatically notify relevant parties associated with affected domain names about abuse issues.

-Definition: Some actors who process large volumes of abuse (e.g. spam, botnets) provide automated reporting to affected entities.
+Definition: Some actors who process large volumes of abuse (spam, botnets) provide automated reporting to affected entities.
 One of those processes is providing automated reports to registrars and registries of maliciously registered domain names.
 Their goal is usually to get the domains they have identified suspended or removed from the DNS and prevented from being re-activated by the miscreants who registered them.

 Tasks:

-1) Determine that a domain name is malicious via a standardized investigatory process and automation..
+1) Determine that a domain name is malicious via a standardized investigatory process and automation.

 2) Access RDS data to obtain official abuse contact information for a registrar or information on involved reseller.
 Access other resources like a registrar website or abuse reporting API.